ozmos/100-days-of-code/r1-log.md

 ### R1D30
 Today I continued styling my drum machine.
 I introduced four color schemes which change when a new drum kit is toggled.
 Also read a bit about the fetch API.

+### R1D31
+This morning I continued styling my drum machine.
+In the evening attempted a codewars algorithm.
+Got close but needs more work.